Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-A no-fee balance transfer card lets you transfer balances from other credit cards to it without paying fees.
+A no-fee balance transfer credit card allows you to transfer balances from other credit cards without paying a balance transfer fee.
+Some cards may waive their balance transfer fee as part of an introductory welcome offer.

 How much money can I save with no-fee balance transfers?

-This fee is either a flat fee or a percentage of the amount you’re transferring.
+Typically, you’ll save anywhere from 3% to 5% of the debt you’re transferring.
+That’s because most balance transfer fees will run about this much, with some banks also instating a minimum fee cap.
 For example, your credit card company might write the terms of your balance transfer fee as:

 “Either $5 or 5% of the amount of each transfer, whichever is greater.”